The RICS retrofit standard.

 1. Promote Best Practices: Ensure that retrofit projects follow best practices that protect the integrity of the building, particularly when dealing with historic or traditional structures.

-2. Enhance Energy Efficiency: Guide professionals to achieve significant energy reductions through retrofitting while minimizing risks to building fabric and health.
+2. Enhance Energy Efficiency: Guide professionals to achieve significant energy reductions through retrofitting while minimising the risks to building fabric and occupants health and well-being.
+Comfortable homes are more pleasant to live in.

 4. Ensure Sustainability: Emphasis of sustainable materials and methods, reducing the carbon footprint of the construction process and the building’s operational impact over time.